Kit Tagg Partner Case

 Support through my non-compete.

-I would initially prioritise working alongside Baringa's Partners to drive accretive work with existing clients, respecting my legal obligations, with an agreed plan to approach my broader network once those restrictions are lifted.
+Structured ramp up phase in which I work alongside Baringa's Partners to drive accretive work with existing clients, respecting my legal obligations, with an agreed plan to approach my broader network once those restrictions are lifted.

 Help navigating Baringa's commercial systems early.